Sustainable-Landscapes-Group/Sustainable-Landscapes-Group.github.io/index.md

 ## Mentoring and Buddy System

-The will be a buddy system.
+There will be a buddy system.

 ## Resources